cloud-custodian/cloud-custodian/docs/source/azure/authentication.rst

 Azure CLI
 ---------

-Set environment variable :code:`AZURE_CLI_AUTH` to any value, and session will pull credentials and default subscription from Azure CLI.
+Set environment variable :code:`AZURE_CLI_AUTH` to any value, and session will pull credentials and the default subscription from Azure CLI.
 Requires that you have run :code:`az login` in Azure CLI first.